Psoriasis

 Trigger factors include:

-• throat infections
+- throat infections

-• an injury to your skin, including scratches, burns or getting a tattoo or piercing
+- an injury to your skin – including scratches, burns or getting a tattoo or piercing

-• certain medicines including lithium, some antimalarial drugs, some drugs for high blood pressure and certain antibiotics
+- certain medicines including lithium, some antimalarial drugs, some drugs for high blood pressure , and certain antibiotics

-• stress
+- stress

-• smoking
+- smoking

-• drinking too much alcohol
+- drinking too much alcohol

-• being obese
+- being obese

 Symptoms of psoriasis

-Psoriasis causes inflamed patches or areas of skin.
-It can also affect other areas of your body, including the following.
+- Psoriasis causes inflamed patches or areas of skin.
+It can also affect other parts of your body.
+Your fingernails and toenails may have pitting (tiny holes).
+They may also become thickened, discoloured or loosened from the nail bed.

-There are different types of psoriasis.
+There are several different types of psoriasis.
 Your symptoms will depend on the exact type of psoriasis you have.

 Plaque psoriasis

-• range in size from 1 centimetre to several centimetres across
+- range in size from 1 centimetre to several centimetres across

-• itch and sometimes bleed
+- itch and sometimes bleed

-• sometimes have a pale ring around the plaque
+- sometimes have a pale ring around the plaque

-• be very thick on your scalp and look like dandruff
+- be very thick on your scalp and look like dandruff

 Guttate psoriasis